isomerpages/moe-lianhuapri/_learning/Mathematics.md

 <br>
 <img src="/images/Learning/Mathematics/02B_HiFive.jpg">

 <p style="text-align: justify;">Our Hi-Five! process is an approach adapted from George Polya’s 4 steps to problem solving.
 It serves to guide our students in their mental processing of word problems in a more systematic manner.
-The strong emphasis on reasoning and analysis in the Hi-Five! process allows the students to develop capacities and skills for learning and their metacognitive ability and to build their confidence in problem- solving.&nbsp;</p>
+The strong emphasis on reasoning and analysis in the Hi-Five! process helps students develop essential learning skills, enhance their metacognitive abilities, and build confidence in mathematical problem-solving.&nbsp;</p>

 <p style="text-align: justify;">Students also learn various heuristics to help them solve mathematical problems.
 Heuristics are methods and strategies that point towards possible ways in which students might be able to find a solution.
 With the acquisition of mathematical skills and processes, coupled with the content knowledge, students will become better problem solvers.</p>